|

 delicately expressed and, perhaps, owing to the particular characters,

-Topic sentences: "For in the novel Emma we
+Topic sentence: "For in the novel Emma we

-town of Highbury, but no depth of raging passion anywhere.
-Passion
+of Highbury, but no depth of raging passion anywhere.
+Passion if it

 Wuthering Heights